lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![One-Shot model architecture]({{ '/assets/images/one-shot-model-architecture.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 18.
+*Fig. 18.
 The architecture of the One-Shot model in [Bender et al 2018](http://proceedings.mlr.press/v80/bender18a/bender18a.pdf).
 Each cell has $$N$$ choice blocks and each choice block can select up to 2 operations.
 Solid edges are used in every architecture, where dash lines are optional.
 (Image source: [Bender et al 2018](http://proceedings.mlr.press/v80/bender18a/bender18a.pdf))*
+{:.image-caption}

 Once the one-shot model is trained, it is used for evaluating the performance of many different architectures sampled at random by zeroing out or removing some operations.
 This sampling process can be replaced by RL or evolution.